Mojito Extra

 What makes the Mojito Extra different from a traditional Mojito?

-How can I make a non-alcoholic version of the Mojito Extra?
+Can I make a non-alcoholic version of the Mojito Extra?